 We offer complex mixture analysis from gel – you run your sample into the top of the resolving portion of a gel, cut this region out and deliver it to us with staining.
 Very complex samples can be run further into the gel and cut into multiple slices (see below).
 IT IS CRUCIAL NOT TO INCLUDE ANY OF THE DYE FRONT OR STACKING REGION OF THE GEL WHEN CUTTING AS THESE CAN SIGNIFICANTLY AFFECT THE RESULTS!

 What Does it Cost?

-$180 per 10 mm slice of gel.
+$200 per 10 mm slice of gel (90 min HPLC gradient) or $300 for a 3hr HPLC gradient.
 Each sample submitted must consist of no more than 10mm of a gel lane.
 Very complex samples can be run into the gel more than 10 mm, cut and submitted as multiple slices for improved coverage.
 See charges page for details of discount for large number of slices from single lane or condition.

 What We Do

 We run your samples on our Orbitrap Elite or Orbitrap Fusion Lumos mass spectrometers, using a short reverse-phase LC-MS/MS method.
 We identify proteins from samples using Proteome Discoverer 2.2 and e-mail an Excel summary of identifications.
 We can provide a single report comparing the content of multiple samples, including label-free quantitation (at no extra charge).

 To submit a complex mixture sample you must:

 - Run your sample 5-10mm into the resolving part of a pre-cast SDS PAGE gel.
 Your sample should proceed into the resolving area, and not remain in any stacking area of the gel.

 - Stain your gel with Coomassie Blue – all complex mixtures must be stained.